Luoyang: Classical era

-Several cities – all of which are generally referred to as "Luoyang" – have been built in this area.
-In 2070 BC, the Xia dynasty king Tai Kang moved the Xia capital to the intersection of the Luo and Yi and named the city Zhenxun (斟鄩).
-In 1600 BC, Tang of Shang defeated Jie, the final Xia dynasty king, and built Western Bo, (西亳), a new capital on the Luo River.
-The ruins of Western Bo are located in Luoyang Prefecture.

 In 1036 BC a settlement named Chengzhou (成周) was constructed by the Duke of Zhou for the remnants of the captured Shang nobility.
 The Duke also moved the Nine Tripod Cauldrons to Chengzhou from the Zhou dynasty capital at Haojing.
 A second Western Zhou capital, Wangcheng (also: Luoyi) was built 15 km west of Chengzhou.
 Wangcheng became the capital of the Eastern Zhou dynasty in 771 BC.
 The Eastern Zhou dynasty capital was moved to Chengzhou in 510 BC.
 Later, the Eastern Han dynasty capital of Luoyang would be built over Chengzhou.
-Modern Luoyang is built over the ruins of Wangcheng, which are still visible today at Wangcheng Park.
+Modern Luoyang is built over the ruins of Wangcheng, which are visible at Wangcheng Park.

 Qin Shi Huang's chief minister, Lu Buwei, was given Luoyang.
 Lu began programs to develop and beautify Luoyang.
-It is said that Liu Bang visited Luoyang and considered making it his capital but was persuaded to reconsider by his ministers to turn to Chang'an instead for his capital.
+It is said that Liu Bang visited Luoyang and considered making it his capital and was persuaded to reconsider by his ministers to turn to Chang'an instead for his capital.